 Contact Gemma Law Associates about a Medical Mistake

-If you or a loved one is a victim of medical negligence or malpractice, it’s important to contact the skilled and experienced personal injury and wrongful death lawyers of Gemma Law Associates, Inc., today.
+If you or a loved one is a victim of medical negligence or malpractice, it’s important to contact the skilled and experienced medical malpractice lawyers of Gemma Law Associates, Inc., today.
 We can put our resources to work for you.

-Steps to File a Medical Malpractice Lawsuit in Rhode Island
+9 Steps to Filing a Medical Malpractice Lawsuit in Rhode Island

 At Gemma Law Associates Inc., we do not charge for an initial consultation.
 We use the consultation to get to know more about you and your case.
 We hope you can use the consultation to learn more about us and our approach to helping clients.
 Ultimately, we will review your options, discuss our approach to meeting your goals and move ahead with our representation of you.